sunitsdk/SUnitDemo/README.md

 To get started:

-Here is the link to [SUnit SDK integration documentation for native](https://github.com/sunitsdk/SUnitDemo/wiki).

-Here is the link to [SUnit SDK integration documentation for Unity](https://github.com/sunitsdk/SUnitDemo/wiki).
+Here is the link to [SUnit SDK integration documentation](https://github.com/sunitsdk/SUnitDemo/wiki).

 ## Contact Us

-For more information, please email us at [support@ushareit.com](mailto:cuipeng@ushareit.com).
+For more information, please email us at [support@ushareit.com](mailto:chenbin@ushareit.com).